 I’ve searched for this tool without luck so I don’t believe it’s available any longer.
 It’s possible to create emergency spokes by cutting the heads off with diagonal cutters and bending the S with pliers.
 But, that’s a crude way to go compared to Eldi’s solution.

-Update on finding a tool that can create the bend: a reader named Chung wrote saying that there’s a model airplane tool that puts Z bends in steel rods that might work.
-Thanks!
+Update on finding a tool that can create the bend: Wheel Fanatyk now offers the Z-Bend Pliers ($21.99) that put the perfect bend in spokes.
 Also, ace mechanic Roger at PacTour told me about a tool for lawnmower throttle cables that can do this.
 It should be available at lawn-care stores.
 Note that I have not tested these tools to see if they work, but they sound promising.